 Description

 Chicken adobo is the national dish of the Philippines.
 It's easy to cook, uses a handful of common ingredients, and tastes amazing!
 Fall-apart tender chicken thighs in a tangy flavorful vinegar sauce.
-Serve Filipino chicken adobo with white rice to soak up all the amazing sauce.
+Serve Filipino chicken adobo with white rice to soak up all the tangy delicious sauce.

 Ingredients